 The basics of Jesus’ teaching are profound yet simple enough for a child to understand; they are spiritual yet relevant to everyday life.
 Basically, Jesus taught that He was the fulfillment of messianic prophecy, that God requires more than external obedience to rules, that salvation comes to those who believe in Christ, and that judgment is coming to the unbelieving and unrepentant.

 Jesus Christ taught that everyone needs salvation and that a person’s station in life has no bearing on his or her value to God; Christ came to save people from all walks of life.
-Neither does anyone’s past sins play a part in his ability to receive forgiveness, and Jesus encouraged His followers to forgive others the same way (Mathew 10:31; 20:16; Luke 7:47).
+Neither does anyone’s past sins play a part in his ability to receive forgiveness, and Jesus encouraged His followers to forgive others the same way (Matthew 18:21–35; Luke 7:47).
 Zacchaeus was a rich tax collector who was undoubtedly despised by everyone in his hometown (Luke 19:7), but Jesus spent time with him.
 Jesus said, “Today salvation has come to this house” (Luke 19:9).
 The reason?
-Zacchaeus had repented of his past sins and pledged to turn over a new leaf (Luke 19:8).
-“For the Son of Man came to seek and to save the lost,” Jesus said to the critical observers.
-He didn’t care who that “lost” person was, rich or poor, male or female, beggar or king (Luke 19:10).
+Zacchaeus had trusted in Jesus, demonstrated by the fact that he repented of his past sins and pledged himself to a life of charity (Luke 19:8).
+“For the Son of Man came to seek and to save the lost,” Jesus said to the critical observers (Luke 19:10).
+He didn’t care who that “lost” person was, rich or poor, male or female, beggar or king.
 Everyone needs to be born again (John 3:3).

 Jesus also taught the way to God is by faith, not through good deeds.
 He praised faith (Luke 7:9) and challenged those who relied on their works (Matthew 7:22–28).
 A rich young ruler once asked Jesus, “Good Teacher, what must I do to inherit eternal life?”
 (Mark 10:17).
 Jesus responded with a question: “Why do you call me good?
 No one is good except God alone” (Mark 10:18).
 Christ was not denying His deity or His own goodness, but He knew this young man didn’t recognize Jesus as the Messiah.
 In His question, Jesus was pointing out that whatever this man thought made someone “good” was false, because no one can do anything to make himself good enough to inherit eternal life (John 14:6).
 The Jewish religious leaders at the time of Christ shared the young ruler’s perspective, teaching that keeping the Law of God could make one acceptable before God.
 There are scores of people still today who mistakenly think their “good” life and “good” deeds will be enough to get them into heaven.